Metallic Epoxy Flooring Vancouver, BC

 Wear and cleanability

-Topcoat selection affects how the floor handles scuffs, repeated mopping, and daily use.
+Topcoat selection affects how the floor handles scuffs, repeated mopping, cleaning chemistry, and daily use.

 - Topcoat matched to expected traffic